Havanese

 Puppies

-Much like the adults, Havanese puppies are also not difficult to train and can easily pick up habits from a young age.
-Puppies of this breed are often only 2.5-4 lbs. at 8 weeks old, so they will need their meals split into more meals throughout the day to get all of the nutrition they need to grow.
+Much like adults, Havanese puppies are also not difficult to train.
+Puppies of this breed are often only 2.5-4 pounds at 8 weeks old, so it is helpful to divide their meals up throughout the day to ensure they receive the nutrition they need to grow big(ger) and stronger.
+Adult maturation is reached at age 1, but many are full grown by 8 months.

 Havanese puppy dog in the meadow